khalladay/xRay/README.md

-<h2>foRay: Free (and) Open Ray Tracer</h2>
+<h2>foRay: A Ray Tracer with Photon Mapping</h2>

 foRay is a C++ ray tracer.

-The intended goal of foRay is to provide high quality renders of static scenes
+The intended goal of foRay is to provide high quality renders of static scenes, using photon mapping for global illumination.